 - Trouble sleeping

-- Drainage from the ear
+- Fluid draining from her ear

 - Waiting for the fluid to go away.
 For many children, ear fluid will go away in a few months.

 - Surgery to put a tube in your child’s eardrum.
 This tube will let the fluid drain out.
 Your child may get tubes if he has many ear infections or if fluid will not go away.
 An ear, nose, and throat doctor, or ENT, does this surgery.